Military logistics: History

-The nineteenth century witnessed technological developments that facilitated immense improvements to the storage, handling and transportation of supplies which made it easier to support and army from the rear.
+The nineteenth century witnessed technological developments that facilitated immense improvements to the storage, handling and transportation of supplies which made it easier to support an army from the rear.
 Canning simplified storage and distribution of foods, and reduced waste and the incidence of food-related illness.
 Refrigeration allowed frozen meat and fresh produce to be stored and shipped.
 Steamships made water transports faster and more reliable.
-Railways were a more economical form of transport than animal-drawn carts and wagons, although they were limited to tracks, and therefore could not support an advancing army unless its advance was along existing railway lines.
+Railways overcame many of the limitations of animal-drawn carts and wagons, but they were limited to tracks, and therefore could not support an advancing army unless its advance was along existing railway lines.
 At the same time, the advent of industrial warfare in the form of bolt-action rifles, machine guns and quick-firing artillery sent ammunition consumption soaring during the First World War.

 In the twentieth century the advent of motor vehicles powered by internal combustion engines offered an alternative to animal transport for moving supplies forward of the railhead, although many armies still used animals during the Second World War.
 The development of air transport provided an alternative to both land and sea transport, but with limited tonnage and at high cost.
 An airlift over "the Hump" helped supply the Chinese war effort, and after the war the 1948 Berlin Air Lift was successful in supplying half of the city.
 With the subsequent development of large jets, aircraft became the preferred method of moving personnel over long distances, although it was still more economical to move cargo by sea and land.
 In forward areas, the helicopter was well-suited to moving troops and supplies, especially over rugged terrain.